BenjaminHinchliff/yew-sudoku/README.md

 # Yew Sudoku

-a simple little sudoku frontend build with wasm and yew
+a simple little sudoku frontend built with wasm and yew